How do Tellius Guided Insights enable faster decision making?

 These automated insights help business users to make decisions based upon data, without having to be an expert data scientist or statistician.

 Many organizations want to know what exactly powers the insights that we produce.
 Below, we lay out the exact techniques that we use to create our insights.
 Why would we do this?
 We believe in transparency.
 Throughout Tellius, we expose as much information as we can about the models that we are running.
-This explainable AI is key to regulated industries, and helps technical teams within organizations understand and leverage Tellius along with business users.
+This is key to regulated industries, and helps technical teams within organizations understand and leverage Tellius along with business users.

 Read on to understand the nitty gritty detail behind our four key insights: